 Jaime Padgett is an associate attorney focusing her practice on complex civil litigation.
-She has extensive experience as a lead trial attorney in all aspects of litigation, including written discovery, depositions, and motion practice as well as numerous jury trials as the first chair attorney.
+She has extensive experience as a lead trial attorney in all aspects of litigation, including written discovery, depositions, and motion practice as well as numerous jury trials as first chair attorney.
 Ms. Padgett also has experience with post-trial motions and appeals.
-She has negotiated settlements in multiple Illinois jurisdictions.
-Prior to joining Segal McCambridge, Ms. Padgett worked as a plaintiff’s trial attorney in Chicago.
-She brings this unique perspective and insight to her cases.
-She also served as a law clerk in the Elkhart County Superior Courts Divisions 1 and 2.
+Outside of the courtroom, she has negotiated millions of dollars in settlements in multiple Illinois jurisdictions.
+Prior to joining Segal McCambridge, Ms. Padgett worked as a plaintiff’s trial attorney in Chicago, and she brings this unique perspective and insight to her cases.

 Ms. Padgett earned her J.D. from the University of Notre Dame Law School, where she was selected as the Editor-in-Chief of the Journal of Law, Ethics, and Public Policy.
 Ms. Padgett published "How Less Is More: The Unraveling of the Inextricable Intertwinement Doctrine under United States v.
 Gorman" while serving as Editor of The Seventh Circuit Review.
 Additionally, she was champion of the ABA Client Counseling Competition.
 Before law school, she worked as a research assistant at Harvard University’s Carr Center for Human Rights Policy, where she provided research for a Pulitzer Prize-winning book.
 Ms. Padgett holds a bachelor’s degree in philosophy and a minor in public policy from Dartmouth College, where she published a Medicaid report entitled New Hampshire and Vermont: Prescription Drug Cost Containment and was a member of the cheerleading squad.

 Ms. Padgett is very involved in the legal community.
-She is a member of the Young Professionals Board of the Legal Aid Foundation, the Women’s Bar Association of Illinois, and the Chicago Bar Association.
+She is a member of the Illinois Association of Defense Trial Counsel, the Young Professionals Board of the Legal Aid Foundation, the Women’s Bar Association of Illinois, and the Chicago Bar Association.

 - Selected for inclusion in the Illinois Super Lawyers Rising Stars list (no more than 2.5% of lawyers in the state under the age of 40 are selected), nominated and selected by peers in the legal community (2017)